Chrysippus

 Chrysippus of Soli (/kraɪˈsɪpəs, krɪ-/; Χρύσιππος ὁ Σολεύς, Chrusippos ho Soleus; c.
 279 – c.
 206 BC (Note: He died according to Apollodorus of Athens (ap.
 Diogenes Laërtius, vii.
 184) at the age of 73 during the 143rd Olympiad (208–204 BC).
 Thus his date of birth is placed between 281 and 277.
 The statements in Pseudo-Lucian (Macr.
 20) that he died aged 81, and Valerius Maximus that he was still writing at the age of 80 (Val.
 Max. viii.
 7) are considered less credible.)) was a Greek Stoic philosopher.
 He was a native of Soli, Cilicia, but moved to Athens as a young man, where he became a pupil of the Stoic philosopher Cleanthes.
 When Cleanthes died, around 230 BC, Chrysippus became the third head of the Stoic school.
 A prolific writer, Chrysippus expanded the fundamental doctrines of Cleanthes' mentor Zeno of Citium, the founder and first head of the school, which earned him the title of the Second Founder of Stoicism.

 Chrysippus excelled in logic, the theory of knowledge, ethics, and physics.
 He created an original system of propositional logic in order to better understand the workings of the universe and role of humanity within it.
 He adhered to a fatalistic view of fate, but nevertheless sought a role for personal agency in thought and action.
-Ethics, he thought, depended on understanding the nature of the universe, and he taught a therapy of extirpating the unruly passions which depress and crush the soul.
+Ethics, he thought, depended on understanding the nature of the universe, and he taught a therapy of extirpating the unruly passions that depress and crush the soul.
 He initiated the success of Stoicism as one of the most influential philosophical movements for centuries in the Greek and Roman world.
 The linguistic orientation of Chrysippus' work made it difficult for its students even within the Stoic school.

 Of his several written works, none have survived except as fragments.
 Segments of some of his works were discovered among the Herculaneum papyri.
 (Note: "The first of Chrysippus' partially preserved two or three works is his Logical Questions, contained in PHerc.
 307 ...
 The second work is his On Providence, preserved in PHerc 1038 and 1421 ...
 A third work, most likely by Chrysippus is preserved in PHerc.
 1020.")